zealotdev/changeNOW-clone/README.md

 changeNOW - is a crypto exchange platform(swap).
-This is it's clone build using NextJS and TailwindCSS
+This is it's landing page ui clone build using NextJS and TailwindCSS